 Undergraduate Community Health Concentration

-The Program in Public Health sponsors the Community Health Concentration for students with career interests in public health, disease prevention and health promotion, health policy and epidemiology, clinical health care delivery, health care administration, international health, and health law.
+The School of Public Health sponsors the Community Health Concentration for students with career interests in public health, disease prevention and health promotion, health policy and epidemiology, clinical health care delivery, health care administration, international health, and health law.